kftlfd/storefront/README.md

 Build with React (class components), Redux, React-Router-DOM and styled-components.

-ExpressJS server is used to serve the app and the fake data.
+ExpressJS server is used to serve the app and the mock data.

 Video showcase: https://www.youtube.com/watch?v=r8tBN6XFiRk